pagkly/Zed/Investopedia3/Non-Sufficient Funds.md

 Non-Sufficient Funds
 ## What Are Non-Sufficient Funds (NSF)?

-The term non-sufficient funds (NSF), or [insufficient funds](https://www.investopedia.com/terms/i/insufficient_funds.asp), refers to the status of a checking account that does not have enough money to cover transactions.
+The term non-sufficient funds (NSF), or [[insufficient funds]](https://www.investopedia.com/terms/i/insufficient_funds.asp), refers to the status of a checking account that does not have enough money to cover transactions.
 NSF also describes the fee charged when a check is presented but cannot be covered by the balance in the account.
 You may see a “non-sufficient funds” or “insufficient funds” notice on a bank statement or at an ATM terminal (or on a receipt) when attempting to withdraw more money than your account holds.

 Colloquially, NSF checks are known as “bounced” or “bad” checks.
 If a bank receives a check written on an account with insufficient funds, the bank can refuse payment and charge the account holder an NSF fee.
 Additionally, a penalty or fee may be charged by the merchant for the returned check.
-By law, [certified checks and cashiers checks must be made available](https://www.investopedia.com/personal-finance/certified-check-vs-cashiers-check-which-safer/) to you within one business day of deposit.1
+By law, [[certified checks and cashiers checks must be made available]](https://www.investopedia.com/personal-finance/certified-check-vs-cashiers-check-which-safer/) to you within one business day of deposit.1

 ### Key Takeaways